LukeTillman/dse-docker/DESCRIPTION.md

 # DataStax Enterprise on Docker

 > **Note:** Not meant for production use.
-See http://www.datastax.com/wp-content/uploads/resources/DataStax-WP-Best_Practices_Running_DSE_Within_Docker.pdf for details on setting up DSE and Docker in production.
+See [this whitepaper on DataStax.com][whitepaper] for details on setting up DSE and Docker in production.

-The repository for this image is [available on GitHub](https://github.com/LukeTillman/dse-docker).
+The repository for this image is [available on GitHub][repo].
 Please use that to open issues.

 ## Starting DSE